-Although Track systems are constructed within exclusive rights-of-way where vehicular traffic are prohibited.
-Although in the shared street, it is recommended that the angle between tracks and motorbike path should not be less than 60 degrees.
+Although Track systems are constructed within exclusive rights-of-way where vehicular traffic is prohibited.
+Although in the shared street, it is recommended that the angle between tracks and the motorbike path should not be less than 60 degrees.
 Otherwise, it will create a longitudinal slippery surface for bikes and in case of braking, bikes may skid and lose control.

 These are low-floor or partially low-floor vehicles with one or more independently rotating wheels instead of conventional solid axles.

 LRV Bumpers are the Front end of light rail vehicles and they are designed around crash energy management (CEM) principles.